oracle/graalpython/docs/user/Embedding-Build-Tools.md

 - `${root}/venv`: used for the Python virtual environment holding installed third-party Python packages.
 The Context will be configured as if it is executed from this virtual environment.
 Notably packages installed in this virtual environment will be automatically available for importing.
-- `${root}/home`: used for the Python standard library (equivalent to `PYTHONHOME` environment variable).

-The Maven or Gradle plugin will fully manage the contents of the `venv` and `home` subdirectories.
+The Maven or Gradle plugin will fully manage the contents of the `venv` subdirectory.
-Any manual changes in these directories will be overridden by the plugin during the build.
+Any manual change will be overridden by the plugin during the build.
 - `${root}/venv`: the plugin creates a virtual environment and installs required packages according to the plugin configuration in _pom.xml_ or _build.gradle_.
-- `${root}/home`: the plugin copies the required (also configurable) parts of the Python standard library into this directory.
-By default, the full standard library is used.

 The _src_ subdirectory is left to be manually populated by the user with custom Python scripts or modules.